 Doug advises clients in a wide range of industries including computer software, entertainment, financial services, manufacturing, retail, energy, chemical, hospitality, publishing, health care, insurance, and social media.
 His global practice involves work for clients in more than 100 countries.

-Doug co-chairs the firm’s Unmanned Aircraft Systems (UAS) Unit which is part of the firm’s broader Unmanned Systems Group.
-He and other members of the unit advise clients on issues related to Section 333 exemption requests; the FAA rulemaking process; and tracking, understanding, and complying with the developing regulatory framework pertaining to UAS use.
+Doug co-chairs the firm’s Unmanned Aircraft Systems (UAS) practice which is part of the firm’s broader Unmanned Systems Group.
+He and other members of the practice advise clients on issues related to Section 333 exemption requests; the FAA rulemaking process; and tracking, understanding, and complying with the developing regulatory framework pertaining to UAS use.
 Given the immense scope of potential commercial uses and the web of technology issues that could arise from the use of UAS, he is well-positioned to advise an array of clients in this rapidly emerging area.

 Doug has chaired the Task Force on Data Exclusivity, International Chamber of Commerce and the Task Force on Chinese Trademark Law Revision, International Chamber of Commerce.
 He also has served as Reporter on Developments in US Intellectual Property Law, Intellectual Property Commission, International Chamber of Commerce.